MOXA-ISD/developer-docs/docs/edge-intro.md

 The number of `received/sent` should increase if connected.

-### Collect Data
+### Tag Types

-In previous section, we add a device and define its data element that called **IO Tag** in ThingsPro Edge.
-IO Tag can be listed by API
+In previous section, we add a device and define its data element that called **I/O Tag** in ThingsPro Edge.
+I/O Tag can be listed by API

 ```shell
 root@Moxa:~# curl https://127.0.0.1/api/v1/tags/fieldbus \